Virginia · South

 Tick risk in Patrick County, Virginia

-Patrick County covers 1 towns and carries the 13th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 74 cases per 100,000 people a year (67th of 1378 counties in the South).
+Patrick County covers 3 towns.
+Its CDC Lyme rate of 74 cases per 100,000 people a year ranks in the top 11% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick, American dog tick, and Lone star tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Tick species in Patrick County